-21.7 Leases
+19.7 Leases

-Under PFRS 16, the Company recognized right-of use assets and lease liabilities related to lease of a certain office space from a related party under common ownership amounting to P125.3 million and P159.4 million, and P123.3 million and P150.8 million, respectively, in the statements of financial position (see Notes 9 and 13.4).
-The total amortization on the right-of-use asset is presented as part of Depreciation and amortization under Other Operating Expenses in the statements of comprehensive income (see Note 17).
-Interest expense arising from the lease liabilities is recognized as part of Finance costs under Other Income (Charges) in the statements of comprehensive income (see Note 19.1).
+Under PFRS 16, the Company recognized right-of use assets and lease liabilities related to lease of a certain office space from a related party under common ownership amounting to P39.4 million and P43.0 million, and P38.9 million and P43.5 million, respectively, in the statements of financial position (see Notes 9 and 12.4).
+The total amortization on the right-of-use asset is presented as part of Depreciation and amortization under Other Operating Expenses in the interim consolidated statements of profit or loss (see Note 15).
+Interest expense arising from the lease liabilities is recognized as part of Finance costs under Other Income (Charges) in the interim consolidated statements of profit or loss (see Note 17.1).

-21.8 Key Management Personnel Compensation
+19.8 Key Management Personnel Compensation

-The Group's key management personnel compensation includes short-term benefits and post-employment defined benefits amounting to P54.8 million, P51.4 million and P39.5 million in 2021, 2020 and 2019, respectively, and are included as part of Salaries and employee benefits under the Other Operating Expenses account in the consolidated statements of profit or loss (see Note 17).
+The Group's key management personnel compensation includes short-term benefits and post-employment defined benefits and are included as part of Salaries and employee benefits under the Other Operating Expenses account in the interim consolidated statements of profit or loss (see Note 15).

-21.9 Others
+19.9 Others

-- (a) Certain interest-bearing loans of the Group were secured by a corporate guarantee of Udenna and by certain stockholders through a continuing surety agreement with the respective banks (see Note 13).
-Certain interest-bearing loans of Udenna were also secured by a corporate guarantee of the Company through a continuing surety agreement with the respective banks. - (b) The Group granted donations amounting to P0.2 million in 2020 and P0.4 million in 2019 and 2018 to Udenna Foundation, Inc., a non-stock, non-profit organization, established by Udenna.
-This is presented as part of Miscellaneous under the Other Operating Expenses account in the consolidated statements of profit and loss (see Note 17).
+- (a) Certain interest-bearing loans of the Group were secured by a corporate guarantee of Udenna and by certain stockholders through a continuing surety agreement with the respective banks (see Note 12).
+Certain interest-bearing loans of Udenna were also secured by a corporate guarantee of the Company through a continuing surety agreement with the respective banks. - (b) The Group granted donations amounting to P0.1 million in 2022, 2021 and 2020, to Udenna Foundation, Inc., a non-stock, non-profit organization, established by Udenna.
+This is presented as part of Miscellaneous under the Other Operating Expenses account in the interim consolidated statements of profit and loss (see Note 15).
+The outstanding balance is presented as part of Trade and other payables account in the interim consolidated statements of financial position.

-22. EQUITY
+20. EQUITY

-22.1 Capital Stock
+20.1 Capital Stock

-Capital stock consists of:
+In 2022 and 2021, capital stock consists of: